Anteru/kyla/doc/source/tutorial.rst

 Uninstall
 ---------

-kyla stores all it's state in a database inside the target directory.
+kyla stores all its state in a database inside the target directory.
 A full uninstall is thus a simple directory removal.